dvidelabs/flatcc/README.md

 - Ubuntu Trusty gcc 4.4, 4.6-4.9, 5, 6, 7 and clang 3.6, 3.8
 - OS-X current clang / gcc
 - Windows MSVC 2010, 2013, 2015, 2015 Win64, 2017, 2017 Win64
+- C++ 11/14 is reported to work with flatcc 0.5.1 but C++ support is not systematically tested.
+- ESP32 SoC with FreeRTOS and newlib has been reported to compile cleanly with C++ using flatcc generated JSON parsers, as of flatcc 0.5.1.
 - IBM XLC on AIX big endian Power PC has been tested for release 0.4.0 but is not part of regular release tests.